 Aaron is befriended by a hulk of a Hungarian Jewish slave new to the camp named Ignatz Sax, the wildest man Aaron would ever know.
 The two become fast friends and share many passions, including the burning desire to escape one day and exact revenge.
 In this video, Aaron impersonates his old comrade in some of his outrageous and hilarious antics.

 Another talent Aaron possessed that helped save his life—he was a genuine horse master.
-When he notices that all skilled Hungarian and Nazi officers fail to tame the Hungarian major’s wild stallion, Aaron’s steps forward to volunteer, and the rest is a heroic and exciting adventures.
+When he notices that all skilled Hungarian and Nazi officers fail to tame the Hungarian major’s wild stallion, Aaron’s steps forward to volunteer, and the rest is a heroic and exciting adventure.